BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

     ]
 }
 ```
-To enumerate the policies, use the combination of these two commands.
-For each of them, list their policy versions and then go deeper with `get-policy-version` for each version.
-Obviously replace the policy-arn, version-id and profile as desired
+To enumerate the policies, use the following two commands.
+For each of them, list its versions, then use `get-policy-version` for each.
+Replace the policy ARN,verions ID, and profile as needed
 ```
 aws --profile SecurityAudit iam list-policy-versions --policy-arn arn:aws:iam::975426262029:policy/list_apigateways aws --profile SecurityAudit iam get-policy-version --policy-arn arn:aws:iam::975426262029:policy/list_apigateways --version-id v4